☆１ Japanese people believe “a group” is better than ‟an individual”.

 Everybody has a feeling of “jealousy”.
 But in “the society with a sense of crisis”, people have to control the feeling of “jealousy” and rely on the ability of a capable person.

 On the other hand, “jealousy feeling” just appear naturally in “the society without the sense of crisis”, because an able person is not necessary.
 As, in Japan, most societies are “the society without crisis”, others will feel jealous of an able person or a person who stands out in a group.
 Everybody should be the same.
 It’s called “Bad equality”.
 The nice-looking people who stand out in a group, are easily envied, so they need to be careful to act modestly.
 “Modesty” is also a very important word in Japanese society.

 Office workers in big companies “without the sense of crisis” should wear similar suits, in order not to stand out, not to be envied, and not to be hated by other people.

-＊１ In the Edo era, most people lived in the same village from the time they were born until they died, so everybody knew each other very well.
+＊１ In the Edo era, most people lived in the same village from birth to death, so everybody knew each other very well.
 Even if they didn’t explain their feeling in a particularly loud voice, if they were working hard every day, they were accepted by other village people.
 It was better not to talk but work silently.
 This is the reason why Japanese people are not good at expressing their feeling well to other people.